mosip/documentation/docs/pre-registration-user-guide.md

 ![](_images/pre-reg-acknowledgement.png)

-* After successful completion of the Pre-registration application, you will receive an acknowledgmenon on the registered phone number(SMS) or email address as per details provided in the demographic form.
+* After successful completion of the Pre-registration application, you will receive an acknowledgment on the registered phone number(SMS) or email address as per details provided in the demographic form.
 * The acknowledgement contains the following information: name, pre-registration ID, age/DOB, mobile number, email id and registration center details, appointment date, appointment time)
 * A QR code containing the pre-registration ID is generated.
 This QR code can be scanned at the registration center to fetch the details to be used during the registration process.
 * You can print, download, email or SMS your acknowledgment.